 Every church has its flaws.
 Significant ones, in fact, since even the best of churches are made up of and led by exclusively by sinners.
 As a result, if you are a member of a local church, you are bound to be regularly disappointed by something going on within it.

-In the local church it doesn’t take long before you encounter people who don’t share your excitement for the particulars of your theology, or who don’t seem to be very zealous in evangelism or very excited about living in “community,” or who are just remarkably ordinary (unlike you, of course).… Continue reading
+In the local church it doesn’t take long before you encounter people who don’t share your excitement for the particulars of your theology, or who don’t seem to be very zealous in evangelism or very excited about living in “community,” or who are just remarkably ordinary (unlike you, of course).
+Every Christian comes into the church with expectations regarding what church life should be like, and every Christian who has spent any period of time in the church has experienced some level of disappointment with his/her church from those expectations going unmet.… Continue reading

 My title probably leads you to guess, “Because God is still sovereign?”
 Yes true.
 The truth should not cause us to over-look this answer, give lip service to His reign under our breath, while we continue to worry or even complain about the elections.
 Either Ms. Clinton or Mr. Trump will be the President of the United States of America.
 God sits on His throne over the universe.
 Many of us need to swallow that pill, sit on it, smoke a pipe over it, then tell the world.
 No President thwarts His throne, the return of Christ, or the New Heavens and Earth.… Continue reading